Police Seek Help Identifying 2 Men Who Displayed Guns At Fort Worth Businesses Days Apart

 After the employee ran from the window, police said the suspect fled on foot.

-He is described a being in his mid-20s, around 5 feet 10 inches tall and weighs between 175 to 185 pounds.
+He is described as being in his mid-20s, around 5 feet 10 inches tall and weighing between 175 to 185 pounds.

 Days later on Aug.
 19, minutes before 2:45 p.m., a man carrying a backpack entered the Plains Capital Bank on 6000 Western Pl., where he showed a gun to employees and demanded money, police said.